-Design of Diploma Exams 1
+Design of Diploma Exams]

-Preparing for Diploma Exams 2
+Preparing for Diploma Exams

-Exam Day 2
+Exam Day

-Using Calculators 2
+Using Calculators

-Rescores and Rewrites 3
+Rescores and Rewrites

-Frequently Asked Questions (FAQ) 4
+Frequently Asked Questions (FAQ) ∠

-Additional Information 6
+Additional Information 7

 Contact Information 7

 This guide has been prepared by Provincial Assessment Sector staff at Alberta Education.
 We develop the diploma exams and are involved in the assessment of thousands of high school students each year.
-The purpose of this guide is to provide students with information that will increase their likelihood of success on the diploma exams in math and science.
+The purpose of this guide is to provide students with information that will increase their likelihood of success on the math diploma exams.

-Guides for Students for diploma-exam subjects other than math and science, as well as additional materials on how to prepare for diploma exams, can be found on the Alberta Education website at education.alberta.ca.
+Guides for Students for diploma-exam subjects other than math, as well as additional materials on how to prepare for diploma exams, can be found on the Alberta Education website at education.alberta.ca.